Policies and Procedures

-To meet IRS regulations.
+This policy was established to meet IRS regulations.

-Non-cash items are not subject to tax if the item qualifies as a 'de minimis' fringe benefit, length-of-service award, or safety achievement award.
+Non-cash items are not subject to tax if the item qualifies as a "de minimis" fringe benefit, length-of-service award or safety achievement award.

 The University may reward an employee’s noteworthy, work-related accomplishments by presenting an item of tangible personal property without tax consequences provided the value of the item, in addition to other gifts, prizes or awards presented throughout the calendar year to the employee, does not exceed $40.
-The rationale is that these items of recognition constitute ‘de minimis’ fringe benefits that are considered so small that accounting for them would be unreasonable or administratively impracticable.
-Examples of ‘de minimis’ items include Star Heels awards, gift certificates, or gift cards that meet all of the following criteria:
+The rationale is that these items of recognition constitute "de minimis" fringe benefits that are considered so small that accounting for them would be unreasonable or administratively impracticable.
+Examples of "de minimis" items include Star Heels awards, gift certificates, or gift cards that meet all of the following criteria:

-- inscribed with the recipient’s name,
+- Inscribed with the recipient’s name,

-- non-transferable, and
+- Non-transferable, and

-- cannot be redeemed for cash.
+- Cannot be redeemed for cash.